-The Proposed Amendments include the establishment of Chapter 19.535 (Inclusionary Housing) to implement the proposed inclusionary housing policy as developed by the consultant and recommended by the Housing & Homelessness Committee.
+The Proposed Amendments include the establishment of Chapter 19.535 (Inclusionary Housing) to implement the proposed inclusionary housing policy as developed by the consultant and recommended by the Housing & Homelessness Committee (Exhibit 2).

-The proposed inclusionary housing program would apply to any development that creates three or more residential units or lots and will include the following requirements:
+The proposed inclusionary housing program would apply to any for-sale development that creates three or more residential units or lots and will include the following requirements:

-- 1. For-sale single family developments (up to a density of 10.9 dwelling units per acre) will include five percent of total units at sale prices affordable to Moderate-Income households earning up to 110 percent of the AMI. - 2.
-For-sale townhome and condominium developments (densities between 10.9 and 14.5 dwelling units per acre) will include 10 percent of total units at sale prices affordable to Low-Income households earning up to 70 percent AMI. - 3.
-Rental developments of all types will include 10 percent of total units at rents affordable to Low-Income households earning up to 70 percent AMI.
+- 1. For-sale single family developments (up to a density of 10.9 dwelling units per acre) will include five percent (5%) of total units at sale prices affordable to Moderate-Income households earning up to 110 percent of the AMI. - 2.
+For-sale townhome and condominium developments (densities between 10.9 and 14.5 dwelling units per acre) will include 10 percent (10%) of total units at sale prices affordable to Low-Income households earning up to 70 percent AMI.

 As an alternative to building the required inclusionary units as part of the project, developers may instead elect to build or finance building affordable units off-site.
-However, this option would require a higher proportion of affordable units - eight percent of total units in for-sale single family developments, and 15 percent of total units in forsale townhome and condominium developments and rentals.
+However, this option would require a higher proportion of affordable units - eight percent (8%) of total units in for-sale single family developments, and 15 percent (15%) of total units in for-sale townhome and condominium developments.

 An additional alternative is the option to pay a fee in lieu of building the affordable units either on- or off-site.
 In-lieu fees would be assessed in an amount equal to the number of affordable units required if they were to be constructed off-site.
-Fees would be deposited in a dedicated affordable housing fund managed by the City's Housing Authority to facilitate the construction, acquisition and preservation of affordable housing.
+Fees would be deposited in a dedicated affordable housing fund managed by the City's Housing Authority to facilitate the construction, acquisition, and preservation of affordable housing.

 The consultant developed recommended in-lieu fees based on a "full cost recovery" model, calculating the revenue a developer would realize by not setting aside the required proportion of inclusionary units and setting fees at an equivalent amount.
 Final in-lieu fee amounts will be set at the discretion of the City Council and may differ significantly from the consultant's recommendations.
-For informational purposes only, this analysis is provided in Technical Memorandum prepared by the consultant (Exhibit 4).
-The consultant's recommended in-lieu fee amounts are summarized as follows:
+The consultant's recommended inlieu fee amounts are summarized as follows:

-Project type In-lieu % (total units) Savings per inclusionary unit (market- affordable gap) In-lieu fee per market-rate unit In-lieu fee per square foot (typical) For-Sale Single Family 8% \$104,860 \$8,389 \$3.36 For-Sale Townhome/Condo 15% \$156,862 \$23,534 \$15.69 Rental (all types) 15% \$81,784 \$12,268 \$14.43
+Project type In-lieu % (total units) Savings per inclusionary unit (market- affordable gap) Recommended In-lieu fee per market-rate unit In-lieu fee per square foot (typical) For-Sale Single Family 8% \$174,208 \$13,937 \$5.57 For-Sale Townhome/Condo 15% \$203,655 \$30,548 \$20.37